calubrecht/CrimsonSkies/README.md

     remove or drastically change some areas that don't fit imo (like the smurf village).
 I will build off of ROM/Diku which means I'll be leaving areas like Midgaard and New Thalos which I find to be iconic (or at least nostalgic).
+  - Server side LUA to suppliment and/or replace standard mob progs.
   - To document the old functions with descriptions and hopefully well document new functions.
   - Remove legacy OS support and support the major OS's of today (Linux via Ubuntu/Raspbian/Debian, Windows via Windows 7/8/8.1 and likely 2008R2 Server+ and possibly OSX though my OSX test laptop is